 Across the globe, people make the difficult decision to leave their home countries in search of better lives.
 For refugees, the circumstances for leaving their home country are vastly different to the circumstances for immigrants.

-Refugee Week is an important time to celebrate the contribution refugees make to our community, and to learn about Refugees and Asylum Seekers' experiences and the many challenges they face coming to Australia.
+National Refugee Week (18 - 24 June), is an important time to celebrate the contribution refugees make to our community, and to learn about Refugees and Asylum Seekers' experiences and the many challenges they face coming to Australia.

 The experience of a refugee holds much distress, trauma, and loss.
 Refugees have had their lives irreparably changed, often without warning and in the face of life-threatening dangers.
-People have to say goodbye to their homes, family members and communities to face a difficult journey to a new country, and an uncertain future.
+People must say goodbye to their homes, family members and communities to face a difficult journey to a new country and an uncertain future.

-A contribution to the challenges faced by Refugees Asylum Seekers is the confusion around the terms refugee and immigrant, as they are often used interchangeably despite the huge differences.
+A contribution to the challenges faced by Refugees and Asylum Seekers is the confusion around the terms refugee and immigrant, as they are often used interchangeably despite the significant differences.

 Who is an Immigrant?

 An immigrant is a person who is seeking better opportunities and chooses to leave their home to settle in another country.
-They can return home whenever they choose, however, many choose to seek permanent residency or citizenship.
-The important part to note is that it is a choice.
+They can return home whenever they choose; however, many choose to seek permanent residency or citizenship.
+The important part to note is that for immigrants, it is a choice to leave their countries.

 Who is a Refugee or Asylum Seeker?

 A Refugee or Asylum Seeker is a person who is at risk of persecution, human rights violations, violence, or war that has fled their country to seek safety.
-Refugees are forced to flee, often without warning, and they are unable to return home until conditions in their country are safe and in some cases, ever.
+Refugees are forced to flee, often without warning, and they are unable to return home until conditions in their country are safe, which, in some cases, is never.

 Once a person is legally considered a Refugee under Refugee Status Determination (RSD), they have a right to international protection under the 1951 Refugee Convention, preventing them from being returned to a country where they face serious threats to their life or freedom.